RaspberryPiFoundation/picozero/docs/recipes.rst

 Motor
 -----

-Move a motor which is connected via 2 pins (forward / backward) and a motor controller board
+Move a motor connected via two pins (forward and backward) and a motor controller board:

 .. literalinclude:: examples/motor_move.py

 Robot rover
 -------------

-Make a simple 2 wheeled robot rover.
+Make a simple two-wheeled robot rover.

 .. image:: images/robot_bb.svg
-    :alt: A diagram of the Raspberry Pi Pico connected to 2 motors via a motor controller board powered by a battery pack
+    :alt: A diagram of the Raspberry Pi Pico connected to two motors via a motor controller board powered by a battery pack.

-Move the rover forward for 1 second and stop.
+Move the rover forward for 1 second and stop:

 .. literalinclude:: examples/robot_rover_forward.py

-Move the rover *roughly* in a square:
+Move the rover (roughly) in a square:

 .. literalinclude:: examples/robot_rover_square.py

-Internal Temperature Sensor
+Internal temperature sensor
 ---------------------------

 Check the internal temperature of the Raspberry Pi Pico in degrees Celcius:

 .. literalinclude:: examples/pico_temperature.py

-Ultrasonic Distance Sensor
+Ultrasonic distance sensor
 --------------------------

-Get the distance in metres from an ultrasonic distance sensor (HC-SR04).
+Get the distance in metres from an ultrasonic distance sensor (HC-SR04):

 .. image:: images/distance_sensor_bb.svg
-    :alt: A diagram of the Raspberry Pi Pico connected to HC-SR04 distance sensor
+    :alt: A diagram of the Raspberry Pi Pico connected to an HC-SR04 distance sensor.

 .. literalinclude:: examples/ultrasonic_distance_sensor.py